mlpack/mlpack/doc/embedded/supported_boards.md

-## List of supported architectures:
+## Setting up an mlpack cross-compilation environment

 The following table contains a list of different architectures that you can compile or cross compile mlpack to, this page assumes that you have a